caseyfronk/portfolio/README.md

 # Casey Fronk's Portfolio

-Welcome to Casey Fronk's Portfolio site!
-This project is a showcase of my work, skills, and experience, built with a modern tech stack for a seamless and interactive experience.
+This project is a showcase of my work, skills, and experience.
+Built with a modern tech stack for a seamless and interactive experience.

 ## Table of Contents